shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 - Lyell's Impediments to Actualization  - Natural / unnatural addictions  & Self-Actualization

-## SDT - Self Determination Theory
+### SDT

+Its three basic needs are:

+- autonomy
+- competence
+- relatedness

 Basic need for autonomy.
 Illusion of control is as good as real contr.
 Goals You set for yourself are stronger than goals set by someone else  extrinsic / intrinsic.
 F2P game design and for gamification design much of game design in those spaces *relies* on compulsion loops and extrinsic rewards..
 - **Autonomous** - Self determinate
 - **Controlled** - Non self determinate